Siva1325/Bank-Risk-Controller-Systems/README.md

 Exploratory Data Analysis (EDA): Understand the distribution of data, identify important features, and detect any patterns or correlations that might help in prediction.

-Model Development: Train various classification models to predict the target variable, including but not limited to Logistic Regression, Decision Trees, Random Forest, Gradient Boosting, and Neural Networks.
+Model Development: Train various classification models to predict the target variable.

 Model Evaluation: Assess the performance of the models using appropriate metrics such as accuracy, precision, recall, F1 score, and ROC-AUC score.
 Select the best-performing model for deployment.